joelhawksley/identity/talks/2021/slides.md

 # Downsides

+^ only works with explicit render calls

+^ where a template name is passed to `render`

+^ something we enforce with a linter

 ^ doesn't account for conditionals

 ^ this is an optimistic approach

 ^ it returns all possible routes

-^ but it's proved incredibly useful for us.
+^ but it's proved incredibly useful for us

+^ but definitely not ready for prime time

 ^ PAUSE